01satria/LauncherAppv2/README.md

 Long press your avatar in the Dock to open Settings at any time.
 Everything about your home screen is adjustable:

 - **Layout** — switch between Grid and List view
+- **Grid size** — when in Grid mode, choose how many columns (3–6) and rows (3–7) fit on each page using a tap selector; your choice is saved and restored after a restart
 - **App names** — show or hide labels under icons
 - **Icon size** — slider for both home screen and Dock icons independently
 - **Dark / Light mode** — toggle the app theme globally